laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 ### Laminas Console Integration

 `Laminas\View\RendererConsoleRenderer` and `Laminas\View\Model\ConsoleModel` have been removed effectively removing all support for the deprecated `laminas-console` component.

+### Laminas Feed Integration

+`Laminas\View\Strategy\FeedStrategy`, `Laminas\View\Renderer\FeedRenderer` and `Laminas\View\Model\FeedModel` have been removed to be integrated into a separate library for integration between `laminas-feed` and `laminas-view`.

+If you depend on the removed `laminas-feed` related classes, you will not be able to upgrade to version 3.0 until a replacement library has been published.

 ### Helper Plugin Manager Behaviour Changes